The excess of molecular hydrogen in chemical networks without oxygen: Acknowledgments

-I would like to thank Alvaro Hacar and Moa Huppenkothen for insightful discussions.
+I would like to thank Alvaro Hacar and Moa Huppenkothen for insightful discussions and the anonymous referee for a constructive report that helped clarify and improve the manuscript.
 This research was funded by the Austrian Science Fund (FWF) through grant-DOI: 10.55776/V982.
 The computational results have been achieved using the Austrian Scientific Computing (ASC) infrastructure.